xpack-dev-tools/ninja-build-xpack/README-RELEASE.md

-The xPack Ninja Build release schedule generally follows the original GitHub [releases](https://github.com/ninja-build/ninja/releases/), but with a few weeks filter, which means that releases that are overriden in a few weeks are skipped.
+The xPack Ninja Build release schedule generally follows the original GitHub [releases](https://github.com/ninja-build/ninja/releases/), but with a few weeks filter, which means that releases that are overridden in a few weeks may be skipped.

 ## Prepare the build